These pages are not intended to offer legal advice.

 When the person is over 18 and there are no disagreements about their care arrangements, the authorisation process is usually completed without anyone having to go to court.
 The Judge makes a decision based on the paperwork submitted by the authority responsible for the person’s care, unless someone involved asks for a hearing.

 The Court will formally appoint someone to act on the person’s behalf.
 Those appointed to act by the Court are called Rule 1.2 representatives.
 The role of the Rule 1.2 representative is similar to the role of the RPR with the added requirement that the representative must send a statement to Court.
 The statement is to give a view on the person’s behalf, and tell the Court anything else the representative thinks might be missing from the evidence the Court already has.
-You can read more about the role of the Rule 1.2 representative on the Advocacy Focus website.
+You can read more about the role of the Rule 1.2 representative using this link Rule 1.2 representative.

 When the Court is satisfied that the arrangements amounting to a deprivation of liberty are in the person’s best interests and that all the relevant people have been consulted, it will authorise the arrangements for a maximum of 12 months.
 The Court will issue a Court Order confirming this, which should be sent to the Rule 1.2 representative and kept with the person’s care records.